smart-data-lake/getting-started/presentation/hands-on.md

 * Expectations for 2nd half-day?
 * Infos:
   - SDLB Open Source - get involved!
     + Create tickets for bugs and suggestions
       - Developer Circle?
       - Teams channel?
-			-Weekly sync…
+      - Weekly sync…
         + Create a blogpost from your use case?
         + create SDLB github tickets
       - Databricks partnership
       - Goals 2023: Saas solution like DBT?
 Databricks marketplace?
 * 13:15 Similar to Hackathon
 	- Presentation use cases (5mins each) + discuss methods, feasability etc. (5mins)
 	- Backup cases when needed